EthanHeilman/flipIt/README.md

-flipIt- The Game of Stealthy Takeover
+flipIt - The Game of Stealthy Takeover
 ======

 A javascript implementation of flipIt the game of stealthy takeover.